Investing in road, rail & transport

 Key strategic objectives for CLEP’s Transport & Infrastructure Strategy Group:

-- A number of road and rail improvements are underway, committed or in the pipeline.
-There is also work on developing a ports policy to maximise the usage of our Ports and Harbours.
+• A number of road and rail improvements are underway, committed or in the pipeline.

 Roads – Contracted

-- Carlisle Southern Link Road - 102million of Housing Infrastructure Fund monies for this route which will open up access to develop 10,000 homes at St Cuthbert's Garden Village.
+• Carlisle Southern Link Road – Housing Infrastructure Fund monies for this route which will open up access to develop 10,000 homes at St Cuthbert's Garden Village.

-- A595 Grizebeck Improvements - 15million (2.25m from CLEP) investment to remove bottleneck
+• A595 Grizebeck Improvements – investment to remove bottleneck.

 Roads - Future Priorities